-The REIT and the Manager depend on the services of certain key personnel, including John F. Driscoll, Ari Silverberg and Floriana Cipollone.
+The REIT and the Manager depend on the services of certain key personnel, including Ari Silverberg and Floriana Cipollone.
 These individuals will provide services to the REIT pursuant to the terms of the Management Agreement.
 The loss of the services of any of these key personnel (as a result of, among other things, resignation, termination of employment, or termination of the Management Agreement) could have an adverse effect on the REIT In addition, each of these individuals may not devote his or her time exclusively to the affairs of the REIT.
-Currently, Ari Silverberg and Floriana Cipollone devote the majority of their time to the business of the REIT, and John F. Driscoll devotes as much of his time to the business of the REIT as necessary.
+Currently, Ari Silverberg and Floriana Cipollone do devote their time exclusively to the business of the REIT.